silbue98/PRO1000-V24/Milestone 2/README.md

 ## Milestone 2

-Milestone 2 is anticipated to include the following tasks:
+Milestone 2 will include the following tasks:

 - The first prototype for your project (following example in Module 4 > Exercise 1)
 - The second prototype for your project (following example in Module 4 > Exercise 2,3)